leya-print/leya-print-platform/README.md

 web/print - npm start
 web/templates - npm start

+If you are using gitpod with the solutions running you can use the PORTS tab to open the projects in the browser.
+If you are using VS Code locally you have to open the links manually.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

 ## Usage

-To use the tool, open the designer project url, the UI has three functionalities for users.
+To use the tool, open the designer project url (You can find the designer link in the PORTS tab of the IDK if you are using Gitpod, VS Code), the UI has three functionalities for users.

 deployed templates: custom template modified by users and deployed for reusability.